carbon-language/carbon-lang/docs/project/going_public.md

 ### Declared intent to use Carbon from multiple organizations and individuals

-While Carbon is private, it's feasible to have discussions with everyone involved to explain its experimental nature, and avoid having anybody become overly reliant while the future is still in doubt.
-Once Carbon goes public, there will be a higher assumption from users that the experiment won't be abandoned.
-As a result, when going public, we should ensure there is at least an _intent_ to continue with Carbon, even if circumstances later shift.
+We should ensure there is at least an _intent_ to continue with Carbon, even if circumstances later shift.
 This intent should come from multiple organizations and individuals.
 It's important that Carbon be a collaboration in order to ensure its longevity and broad applicability.
 Even if most of Carbon's early contributions come from one organization, it's still crucial that others have sufficient interest to contribute to its ecosystem.

 ### Prototype implementation